 Theme 1 – French Settlement on Saint Croix Island 1604-05 (70% emphasis).

 - A Short-Lived Settlement

 Theme 2 – Context for the Saint Croix Island Settlement

 Theme 3 – Saint Croix Island Through the Years (5% emphasis).

-Following plan acceptance, I managed the design of exhibits in a downtown visitor center and wrote some exhibit panel text for the on-site visitor contact station.
+Following plan acceptance, I managed the design of exhibits in the downtown visitor center and wrote some exhibit panel text for the on-site visitor contact station.
 All steps in planning and implementation were coordinated with Parks Canada, which manages a sister international historic site in New Brunswick, across the St. Croix River.